Oxytocin is not often a hormone that is much talked about. It's known generally as the ‘LOVE' hormone, but has all sorts of benefits for us.

-When is it released?
+When is oxytocin released?

 - During childbirth it's main job is to stimulate contractions

-- When you need to bond with your baby
+- When you need to bond with your baby (cuddling and breastfeeding trigger it)

 - When you fall in love, during sex and orgasm